Test Automation

 Not only do automated tests help to dramatically shorten the release cycle, they also create the freedom to “just run all the tests for a moment” - the possibility of receiving support from a quality assurance expert who is neither tired, slow nor corruptible, even during ongoing development.

-The Procedure of Automated Tests
+The Procedure of Automating Tests

 To ensure that the test automation project is a success, the following steps can provide orientation.
 I am of course happy to support you with the project.